Skip to main content

 Create wireguard configuration for AirVPN

-Save the result to the file wg0.conf.
-It will look a little like this2:
+Save the result as wg0.conf.
+It will look a little like this:

 [Interface]